 Best For: Best for families with kids

-This addition is not so much a hike, and not quite the epic mountain adventure that many people head to the Alps in the summer for, but if you are family with young kids or looking for a relaxing and exciting day in the mountain air and with nature, then a day spent at the Wildpark is perfect.
-For a small fee of around 9 Euros you can explore the 40 hectares of mountainous farmland, just south of the resort of Kitzbuhel.
-At 1100m, you will be greeted by a reserve of around 200 animals such as Deer, Lynx, Llamas and Marmots, all well looked after and excited to see you.
+This addition is not so much a hike and not quite the epic mountain adventure that many people head to the Alps in the summer for, but if you are a family with young kids or looking for a relaxing and exciting day in the mountain air and with nature, then a day spent at the Wildpark is perfect.
+For a small fee of around 9 Euros, you can explore the 40 hectares of mountainous farmland just south of the resort of Kitzbuhel.
+At 1100m, you will be greeted by a reserve of around 200 animals, such as Deer, Lynx, Llamas and Marmots, all well looked after and excited to see you.
 The day can be spent exploring the fields of roaming animals, the fairytale surroundings and dining at a rustic Austrian hut.